Griefed/ServerPackCreator/README.md

 menubar.gui.menu.help=Help
 ```

-So, in order to translate them to german, in your `Messages_de.properties`-file, you would add
+So, in order to translate them to german, in your `Gui_de_DE.properties`-file, you would add

 ```properties
 menubar.gui.menu.file=Datei